ENCCS/julia-for-hpda/content/data-science.rst

   differential equation solvers.
 One can build complex data processing pipelines that integrate Flux models.

+`Lux.jl <https://lux.csail.mit.edu/stable/>`_, on the other hand, is a newer framework that has a more functional programming style.
+While the building blocks are similar (layers, activation functions,etc.), the models are pure functions and the state is passed around as an argument.
+While this may look clunkier at first, it does have some advantages when trying to optimise code, and models can be composed, transformed and differentiated with standard Julia tools without special abstractions.

+Generally speaking, Lux shines when integration with SciML is needed, or any time neural networks are embedded in larger scientific computing applications, and new developments tend to land in Lux first.
+Conversely, Flux is the more mature, general purpose deep learning framework.
+From a Python perspective, Flux feels more like PyTorch/Keras, whereas Lux is more akin to Jax/Flax.

 To install Flux:

 .. code-block:: julia